 Whoever would study medicine aright must learn of the following subjects.
 First he must consider the effect of each season of the year and the differences between them.
 Secondly he must study the warm and the cold winds, both those that are common to every country and those peculiar to a particular locality.
 Lastly, the effect of water on the health must not be forgotten.
 When, therefore, a physician comes to a district previously unknown to him, he should consider both its situation and its aspect to the winds.
 Similarly, the nature of the water supply must be considered ….
 Then think of the soil, whether it be bare and waterless or thickly covered with vegetation and well-watered, whether in a hollow and stifling, or exposed and cold.
 Lastly consider the life of the inhabitants themselves, are they heavy drinkers and eaters and consequently unable to stand fatigue or, being fond of work and exercise, eat wisely but drink sparely?1

 Epidemics of infection seriously concerned physicians in ancient times, although often they could do little more than observe the victims and record mortality.
 Their limited knowledge rarely permitted effective intervention.
 Until the Renaissance, physicians based their approach more on impressions than real numbers.
 John Graunt is often regarded as the founder of vital statistics.
 He first published his numerical methods for examining health problems in Natural and Political Observations on the Bills of Mortality in 1662.
 He was the first to attempt this approach.

-Epidemiology was first applied to the control of communicable diseases and public health through quarantine and isolation, even though ideas about disease transmission and ...
+Epidemiology was first applied to the control of communicable diseases and public health through quarantine and isolation, even though ideas about disease ...